Programs Founded by JLN

 Court Appointed Special Advocates (CASA), 1983

 Court Appointed Special Advocates (CASA), 1983 CASA came to Nashville in 1983, founded jointly by the local chapters of the National Council of Jewish Women and the Junior League of Nashville.
 These organizations provided the initial funding, and their members formed the first steering committee.
-CASA’s mission is to expedite the process through which these abused and neglected children are found permanent, safe homes.
+CASA’s mission is to expedite the process through which abused and neglected children are found permanent, safe homes.

 Junior League Children’s Lung Center at Vanderbilt Children’s Hospital, 1984